 Health educator.
 This specialist works as part of a medical team, teaching patients about a particular health condition and how to manage it.
 Health educators are trained and certified.
 They often specialize in a particular field, such as diabetes or asthma.

 Pharmacist.
 A pharmacist provides medications for patients, checks for any interactions between drugs, and works with the rest of the medical team to choose appropriate treatments.
-In hospitals, patients don't usually have contact with the pharmacists like you would if you were going to the drugstore.

 Physical therapist.
 A physical therapist uses exercises, stretches, and other techniques to improve mobility, decrease pain, and reduce any disability related to illness or injury.
 People may need physical therapy as a result of developmental delays, injuries, long hospitalizations, or after surgery.